hack4impact-bu/s23-hack4impact-JDTlead/youtube-clone/README.INSTRUCTION.md

 [ ] Create the NavBar Component <br>
 [ ] Export the "SearchBar" from index.js after creating in components <br>
 [ ] Installing icons, and the search bar icons  <br>
+[ ] Complete the barebone of the NavBar Component

 ## Workshop 3 - Feed & Sidebar